galmeida9/Software-Architecture-20-21/as-report.md

 ![Availability Architecture](report-resources/availability-architecture.png)

-To address this situation each time a user goes to the next question, we save it in the *Submit Answer* micro service as a "*final answer*", in other words, as the final answer of the student to a give question, so if it exits the quiz because he misclicked or his browser crashed, if he tries to reenter the quiz, from his final answers we can reconstruct where he left on the quiz, leaving him exactly where he left.
-To achieve this the **rollback** tactic was used.
+To address this situation each time a user goes to the next question, we save it in the *Submit Answer* micro service as a "*final answer*", in other words, as the final answer of the student to a given question, so if he exits the quiz because he misclicked or his browser crashed, if he tries to reenter the quiz, from his final answers we can reconstruct where he left on the quiz, leaving him exactly where he left.
+To achieve this the **Rollback** tactic was used.

 ### 3.3 Tests
 In these tests, 10% of the students exit the quiz, and return to it.